 1. Does your institute have any rules to protect the environment?
 List possible rules you could include.

-Yes, MH Vatavaran society carries out a number of workshops, campaigns, and awareness programmes for environment protection in campus.
+Yes, MH Vatavaran society carries out different workshops, campaigns, awareness programmes for environment protection in campus.

 2. Are students and faculties aware of environmental cleanliness ways?
 If Yes Explain